Key grime figures and their roots with Roman Road

 Self-proclaimed ‘Godfather of Grime’, DJ Slimzee is well-known in the grime scene as a co-founder of East London underground radio station, Rinse FM.
 When first founded, Rise FM was hosted as a pirate station in Slimzee’s house, but nowadays the radio station is more legitimate.

 Slimzee has DJ’d multiple Boiler Room sets, and is a household name within the grime scene.
 He still lives in Bow today.

-Tinchy Stryder burst onto East London’s grime scene when he was 14 years old, appearing on pirate radio alongside Dizzee Rascal and Wiley.
+Tinchy Stryder burst onto East London’s grime scene when he was 14 years old, appearing on pirate radio alongside Dizzee Rascal.
 Growing up in Bow, the trio knew each other before they shot to global fame, forming grime crew Roll Deep in 2001.
 The first part of Tinchy’s pseudonym comes from his school days at St. Bonaventure’s Catholic School in Newham, where he was called ‘Tinchy’ for being small for his age.